 Report on Part I, line 4, the worldwide consolidated net income (loss) per the income statement (or books and records, if applicable) of the corporation.
+A corporation filing a non-consolidated Form 1120-L for itself must report its worldwide income on Part I, line 4.

-In completing Schedule M-3, the corporation must use financial statement amounts from the financial statement type checked "Yes" on Part I, line 1, or from its books and records if Part I, line 1c is checked "No." If Part I, line 1a, is checked "Yes," report on Part I, line 4, the net income amount reported in the income statement presented to the SEC on the corporation's Form 10-K (the Form 10-K for the security identified on Part I, line 3b, if applicable).
+In completing Schedule M-3, the life insurance company must use financial statement amounts from the financial statement type checked "Yes" on Part I, line 1, or from its books and records if Part I, line 1c is checked "No." If Part I, line 1a, is checked "Yes," report on Part I, line 4, the net income amount reported in the income statement presented to the SEC on the corporation's Form 10-K (the Form 10-K for the security identified on Part I, line 3b, if applicable).

-If a corporation prepares financial statements, the amount on line 4 must equal the financial statement net income (loss) for the income statement period ending with or within the tax year as indicated on line 2a.
+If a life insurance company prepares financial statements, the amount on line 4 must equal the financial statement net income (loss) for the income statement period ending with or within the tax year as indicated on line 2a.

-If the corporation prepares financial statements and the income statement period differs from the corporation's tax year, the income statement period indicated on line 2a applies for purposes of Part I, lines 4 through 8.
+If the life insurance company prepares financial statements and the income statement period differs from the life insurance company's tax year, the income statement period indicated on line 2a applies for purposes of Part I, lines 4 through 8.

-If the corporation does not prepare financial statements, check "No" on Part I, line 1c, and enter the net income (loss) per the books and records of the U.S. corporation or the U.S. consolidated tax group on Part I, line 4.
+If the life insurance company does not prepare financial statements, check "No" on Part I, line 1c, and enter the net income (loss) per the books and records of the U.S. life insurance company or the

+U.S. consolidated tax group on Part I, line 4.